 Once the primer has fully cured, run the joint tape down the entire length of all wallpaper seams.
 Cut off the ends of the joint tape at the ceiling and at the baseboards.
 Press it into place with the drywall knife.

-The reason you cover the wallpaper seams is to keep them flat.
+Covering the wallpaper seams keeps them flat.
 If paint seeps through the wallpaper seams, the seams begin to curl and peel up.

 Apply the Joint Compound

 With the drywall knife, run a thin layer of joint compound over the joint tape.
-Do not over-apply, as this only leads to more sanding later on.
-For any areas of wallpaper that you earlier cut away, fill in the missing section with a thin swipe of drywall compound.
+Do not apply too much, as this only leads to more sanding later on.
+For any areas of wallpaper that you cut away earlier, fill in the missing section with a thin swipe of drywall compound.

 Purchase light joint compound, as this will make the sanding process easier.
 To reduce dust, you may want to purchase dust-control joint compound.

 Fit the drywall screen onto the drywall sander.
 Gently run the sander up and down the wallpaper seams.
 Be sure to move vertically, not horizontally.
 Do not press hard or you risk abrading the wallpaper.